This is the multi-page printable view of this section. Click here to print.

 cluster-admin ClusterRole query result

-Checking Admin Token
+Query Admin Token

-Checking existing Admin Token
+View existing generated Admin Token

-2. Check the ServiceAccount bound to ClusterRoleBinding.
+2. Check the ServiceAccount that is bound by a ClusterRoleBinding.

 Color mode

-# Query admin token
+# admin token lookup

 $ kubectl get clusterrolebinding | grep ClusterRole/cluster-admin